how to fix a curved spine

 Lumbar lordosis refers to excessive inward curvature of the lower back.
 Here’s how to fix curve in lower back:

-• Core Strengthening: Strong core muscles support the lower back and improve alignment, a fundamental part of how to fix curve in lower back.
+• Core Strengthening: Strong core muscles support the lower back and improve alignment, a fundamental part of fix curve in lower back.

-• Pelvic Tilts: This simple exercise strengthens abdominal muscles and reduces lumbar curvature, a critical step in how to fix curve in lower back.
+• Pelvic Tilts: This simple exercise strengthens abdominal muscles and reduces lumbar curvature, a critical step in how to fix a curved back.

 • Stretching Hamstrings: Tight hamstrings can pull the pelvis forward, worsening lumbar lordosis.

-• Physical Therapy: A professional therapist can design a program to correct lower back curvature, which is essential when learning how to fix curve in lower back.
+• Physical Therapy: A professional therapist can design a program to correct lower back curvature, which is essential when learning how to fix a curved back.

 Exercises to Correct a Curved Spine